-It is possible to build an image verification against specific elements for pixel-by-pixel visual verifications in tests.
+You can build an image verification against specific elements for pixel-by-pixel visual verifications in tests.
 The image verification feature is based on an element’s visual rendering rather than the properties or attributes of that element.
 An application with rich graphic rendering can leverage this functionality to automate some of its test scenarios that have always needed manual visual inspection to verify.
-The image verification in Test Studio allows you to refine your verification area down to the pixel level within an element and also assign error tolerance for the matching.
+The image verification in Test Studio allows you to refine your verification area down to the pixel level within an element and also assign a threshold for the matching.

-There are few things that could ensure relative stability during test execution:
+There are few things that could ensure more stable and reliable test execution:

 Use Image Verification when you need to verify an exact and static image, such as a logo, button, or icon.